 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) tutorial attendance and participation; (2) in-class tests; and (3) examination.
+Indicative assessments in this unit are as follows: (1) tutorial participation; (2) quizzes; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Contact hours

 - 3 hours per week

 Concise Australian Commercial Law, Clive Turner, Roger Gamble, John Trone,Thomson Reuters, 7th edition 2023

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.